tditshwe/Sim-wizard/SimWizardApi/Readme.md

 - C# for Visual Studio Code
 You can install the latest version of C# for Visual Studio Code from https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp

+### Configuring the database

 - It is assumed you already have SQL Server 2014 or later configured and running

+- The database setup can be found in `SimWizardSetup.sql` file

 ### Running the Web Api